danielraffel/Griddy-MIDI-Effect-Plugin/README.md

 ### Important License Information

 Griddy incorporates drum patterns and algorithms from [Mutable Instruments Grids](https://github.com/pichenettes/eurorack/tree/master/grids), which is licensed under GPL v3.0.
-As a result, this entire project must be distributed under GPL v3.0 or later.

 For detailed third-party attributions and licenses, please see <a href="LICENSES.md" target="_blank">LICENSES.md</a>.